vpelss/Emogics_Tarot_Script_WP/README.md

 ?pagename=Emogic-Tarot
 You can rename this page.

+On activation:

+The images will be imported to the media galery.

+Pages will be imported and created from the plugin's "/pages" folder.
+The pages will be created in a quazi folder structure (parent/child) which mirrors the plugin's "/pages" folder structure.

-Important: If you deactivate or uninstall the plugin your tarot pages and databases will be deleted.
+Important: If you deactivate or uninstall the plugin your the tarot pages, databases and images the plugin installed will be deleted.
 If you edited the original plugin files, make copies or backup them if you want to save any changes you have made.

 ## Themes